paulwalk/advent-of-code-2025/README.md

 Because Eric creates these puzzles to be manageable in any reasonable programming language, I have used them over the years to teach myself new languages and techniques.
 This year, for me, it was the turn of Rust.

 There are 12 days of puzzles.
 Most days have two parts.
-This year I got as far as Day 8.
+This year I got as far as completing Day 9.
 I can't commit any more time to this so I'm going to leave it there.

 I learned a lot about Rust from this which was the main point for me, and I had fun doing it :-)